samanthac02/FTCDocumentation/docs/source/designProcess.rst

 Need and Constraints:
 *********************

-* Under 18in tall when collapsed
+* Under 14in tall when collapsed (accounts for mounting on 4in wheels)

 * Over 30in tall when expanded